koyadovic/binance-rebalancing/README.md

 ## Execution

-Each execution, will retrieve what the crypto balances are and will ask you if you want to rebalance to keep the proportions specified in `settings.py` file.
+Each execution, will retrieve what the crypto balances are and will ask you if you want to rebalance to keep the assets allocations as close as possible to the values specified into `settings.py` file.

 ```
 $ python rebalance.py